-Not having that will get your feed disapproved and if it remains unsolved, your account suspended.
+If you don’t have these policies in place, your feed will be suspended, and if it remains unsolved, your account suspended.

-You need to provide accurate and complete information with regards to the service (fast, slow, express, insured, etc.) and associated costs.
+You need to configure shipping settings in Google Merchant Center.
+Everything from the service (fast, slow, express, insured, etc.),speed and associated costs.

-If you are shipping from outside the country you are targeting you need to provide clear information about the price and type of service.
-Also be clear about extra customs fees that might be applied to the order.
+If you are shipping from outside the country you are targeting you need to provide clear information about the cost and type of service.
+Also, be clear about extra customs fees that might be applied to the order.

 The basic thinking behind this policy is: don’t surprise your customer.
 Be clear what to expect and what it’s going to cost.

-Going through all these attributes, I hope you’ve spotted the errors you were making before and have got your mini product feed spreadsheet with 1-2 items.
+Going through all these attributes, I hope you’ve spotted the errors you were making before and have managed to fix them in your back-end.

-These are problems that affect your whole account or a specific country.
-It can be things like an unclaimed website, no Adwords account or a missing return & refund policy.
+These are issues that affect your whole account.
+For example, an unclaimed website, no Google Ads account linked or a missing return & refund policy.

 These problems are related to the fetching, uploading or processing of feeds.

-These are the bulk of the issues you’re trying to fix with this article, mainly related to the quality of the data.
+These are the bulk of the issues you’re trying to fix with this article, mainly related to the data quality.